ghinda/ghinda.github.com/_posts/2012-03-10-css-toggle-switches-mobile.md

 ---
 title: Mobile support for the CSS toggle switches
 layout: post
-categories:
-- code
-- design
 ---

 <div class="notice">

 	<strong>Update October 2012: </strong>

 	<p>
 		After some testing it turns out that the Android 2.3 browser, and possibly other older Webkit browsers, are affected by this older <a href="http://css-tricks.com/webkit-sibling-bug/">WebKit Adjacent/General Sibling and Pseudo Class Bug</a>, which was causing issues with the toggle switches.
 	</p>

 	<p>The fix I added is based on the one described in the article above, but applied only to the containers, not the whole <code>body</code>, for performance reasons. </p>

 	<p>Another issue was that, <a href="http://stackoverflow.com/questions/7358781/tapping-on-label-in-mobile-safari">on older iOS versions the <code>input</code> was not selected, when tapping the label</a>.
 The work-around for this was to add an empty <code>onclick</code> handler.
 This handler also makes Opera Mini re-render the page, with the proper input selected. </p>

 	<p>These changes completly remove the need for the JavaScript functionality that was previously adding mobile support. </p>

 	<p><strong>Latest demos: <a href="/css-toggle-switch/">CSS Toggle Switches</a>.</strong></p>

 </div>